85ip9gh/cube-store-application/README.md

     - I should really move these cubes to a NoSQL database like MongoDB to get some experience with that.
     - Also need to overhaul this backend and use MVC model with a controller and services
 - Deploy these UI changes to AWS
-- Remove left and rigth padding from the mat-toolbar element by changing styles.css
+- Remove left and right padding from the mat-toolbar element by changing styles.css
     - learned something new today, the "!important" part lets this styling override any other styling declared elsewhere, like the base angular material css styles.
 The padding doesn't go away without the "!important" part
     ```
     .mat-toolbar {